Haskell R&D Project (stage)

 We understand that a student needs to fulfil certain requirements in order to fit this project with his/her education program; we are very willing to discuss option in this regard.

 The project will start in September and will last for 6 months.
-By sending an email to Leonie van der Hoek you can apply for this project.
+E-mail Leonie van der Hoek to apply for this project.
 When you do please answer the following questions:

 - What are you studying?
 Where do you study it?
 And what year are you in?